kibade/samba-ad-dc/FOG Install Guide.md

 		- FQDN for target host: `fog.SCHOOLCODE.ad.sd57.bc.ca` (adjust your SCHOOLCODE)
 		- [ ] Allow any authenticated user to update all DNS records with the same name
 		- **OK**
-- Using `samba-tool` on the Domain Controller
+- Using `samba-tool` on the Domain Controller:
 	- As root, execute the lines below, substituting you SCHOOLCODE and YY code as necessary:

 ```